dnardiapp-coder/GradReader/README.md

 ### Fonts and Licensing

-The repository bundles Noto Sans and Noto Serif under the [SIL Open Font License](https://scripts.sil.org/OFL).
-These ensure consistent rendering of multi-script stories.
+When Unicode-capable fonts are missing, the app now attempts to download Noto Sans/Serif CJK fonts into `assets/fonts` automatically (internet access required).
+You can also place your own fonts in that directory or install them system-wide, and GradReader will discover them on the next run.
+This ensures PDFs render Chinese, Japanese, Korean, and other non-Latin scripts without fallback artifacts.
+All suggested fonts are distributed under the [SIL Open Font License](https://scripts.sil.org/OFL).

 ### Troubleshooting